What we talk about when we talk about physics problem solving

-\item Physics problems also teach us that {\bf the problem-solving process can be simplified by the productive use of assumptions} \cite{Fortus2009,Verostek2022}.
-In physics, acknowledging assumptions included either implicitly or explicitly in the problem statement, as well as assumptions invoked to simplify and constrain the problem, is an essential problem-solving strategy.
-I developed the habit of stating my assumptions explicitly early in the problem-solving process, noting whether I could safely assume that dissipative forces could be neglected, whether there were no other charges close enough to affect the system, and so on, which made the process of determining what physical principles to invoke significantly easier.
-Our brains regularly make conscious and unconscious assumptions in order to simplify our experience in the world.
-However, when faced with the task of solving real-world problems, it seems critical that we should be aware of and curious about our assumptions, to be willing to challenge them, and to be open to letting them go.
+Physics problems also teach us that {\bf problem solving can be simplified through the productive use of assumptions} \cite{Fortus2009,Verostek2022}.
+In physics, recognizing the assumptions built into a problem---whether stated explicitly or implied---and invoking additional ones to simplify and constrain the situation are essential strategies.
+I developed the habit of stating my assumptions early in the process: noting, for example, whether dissipative forces could be neglected or whether nearby charges might affect the system.
+Doing so made it much easier to determine which physical principles to apply.